 Challenges and Opportunities

 While Burundi’s infrastructure has improved significantly, there are still some challenges to be addressed.
 The country’s transportation network is still limited, and many roads are unpaved and in poor condition.
 Additionally, there are concerns about the country’s energy supply, with many areas experiencing frequent power outages.
 However, these challenges also present opportunities for investment and development, and the country is working to attract foreign investment to address these issues.
-(See Also: Is Iraq Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Kashmir In December?
+Discover Now)

 Cultural and Environmental Concerns